-Superintendent:

-Jr. Superintendents: Rhyan Marshall & Camryn Smith

-FASHION REVUE
+Superintendent: Julie Jahay Jr. Superintendents: Madisyn Day FASHION REVUE

-Photographer:
+Photographer: Callen Smith

 A. Clothing may be purchased or constructed by the exhibitor.
 Construction Revue: Everything which is commonly considered an outer garment must be constructed to qualify for the Kansas State Fair.
-B. 4-Her may enter a total of 4 classes.
+B. 4-Her may enter 4 classes.
 You may only have one entry in each class.

-C. Fashion Revue will be judged July 14, 2021, starting at 2:00 P.M. at the Community Bible Fellowship Church, 2853 NE Curry Lane, Medicine Lodge.
+C. Fashion Revue will be judged July 16, 2025, starting at 2:00 P.M. at the Community Bible Fellowship Church, 2853 NE Curry Lane, Medicine Lodge.

-D. The Public Fashion Revue will be held on Friday, July 16, 2021, at 7:00 P.M. at the Community Bible Fellowship Church, 2853 NE Curry Lane, Medicine Lodge.
+D. The Public Fashion Revue will be held on Friday, July 18, 2025, at 7:00 P.M. at the Community Bible Fellowship Church, 2853 NE Curry Lane, Medicine Lodge.
 4-H members participating in the Fashion Revue Judging must also participate in the Public Revue to receive their ribbons and premium.

-E. All garments worn in the Fashion Revue must be on display in the Clothing Department in the 4-H building at the county fair for the duration of the fair.
+E. All garments worn in the Fashion Revue must be on display in the Clothing Department in the 4-H building at the county fair for the fair's duration.